jessicacousins/blackjack_fullstack_app/README.md

 # Vite Blackjack Game

-A simple Blackjack game built using React and Vite.
 The game allows players to play Blackjack against a dealer, implementing the core game mechanics, win/loss detection, and visual feedback using animations like confetti.
+When users are logged in, they can see a live scoreboard that displays the top 10 players based on their scores, updated in real-time.
+Players' scores are tracked in a MongoDB database, and the game provides an engaging experience with the scoreboard showing the latest standings alongside the game.

 ## Description